srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

 - The orderbook related ETL and backtest pipelines encountered some unexpected obstacles (code-base related).
-It took a bit more time than expected to resolve them, but it didn’t take us off track.
+It took a bit more time than expected to resolve them, but it didn't take us off track.

 Next steps